 - lessons on bullying and protective behaviours in Health Education classes - active promotion of the Charter of Goodwill - regular items in the College eNewsletter and Student Notices - inclusion of counter-bullying activities in camp programs - employing a suitable range of sanctions to deal with and discourage bullies.
-These sanctions include suspension and expulsion - placing anti-bullying policies in student organisers and on the school's website - promoting a bully-free environment in assemblies - promoting a bully-free environment in the staff handbook, in school policy documents and in occasional articles in publications such as College eNewsletter. - undertaking confidential Year-level surveys of student well-being and bullying behaviour and following up on identified bullies and victims - conducting exit interviews

-- ensuring effective pastoral support for students through the appointment of Year Mentors - incorporating instruction about the school's anti-bullying stance in Linked-In classes in Years 7-11 - incorporating anti-bullying guidelines in the Primary school's code of behaviour for students and in their statement of students' rights and responsibilities incorporating anti-bullying guidelines - Teachers to monitor the well-being of students at risk. - training staff to detect bullying behaviours. - encouraging staff to adopt classroom management techniques that discourage opportunities for bullying behaviours - employing staff who model tolerance, empathy and acceptance of individual differences - encouraging staff to take their supervision duties seriously so that there is a pervasive sense of staff presence when on duty - reviewing the school's Bullying Prevention Policy from time-to-time, in order to ensure that it remains effective and relevant.
+These sanctions include suspension and expulsion - placing anti-bullying policies in student organisers and on the school's website - promoting a bully-free environment in assemblies - promoting a bully-free environment in the staff handbook, in school policy documents and in occasional articles in publications such as College Newsletter. - undertaking confidential Year-level surveys of student well-being and bullying behaviour and following up on identified bullies and victims - conducting exit interviews - ensuring effective pastoral support for students through the appointment of Year Mentors - incorporating instruction about the school's anti-bullying stance in Linked-In classes in Years 7-10 - incorporating anti-bullying guidelines in the Primary school's code of behaviour for students and in their statement of students' rights and responsibilities incorporating anti-bullying guidelines - Teachers to monitor the well-being of students at risk. - training staff to detect bullying behaviours. - encouraging staff to adopt classroom management techniques that discourage opportunities for bullying behaviours - employing staff who model tolerance, empathy and acceptance of individual differences - encouraging staff to take their supervision duties seriously so that there is a pervasive sense of staff presence when on duty - reviewing the school's Bullying Prevention Policy from time-to-time, in order to ensure that it remains effective and relevant.

 In addition, staff members are active in identifying students who may possibly be the targets of bullying.
 The Principals and other designated staff offer students support, using techniques such as building resiliency and protective behaviours.
 The Principals will also be responsible for reviewing anti-bullying measures and making recommendations to amend these with the aim of reducing instances of bullying.
+An Annual Report on Bullying will be prepared summarising the quantitative data drawn from records kept and surveys undertaken at the school and presented to the Board.